 If appropriate you may progress to completing rehabilitation outside the Physiotherapy Gym for example in the ALAC corridors, courtyard, wider Rookwood site and local community.
 ALAC/Rookwood provides numerous other services therefore there will be other people accessing the site/sat in waiting rooms/receiving treatment.
 We will always ask your permission to go outside the gym.
 If you do not wish to be treated in other environments then please inform the Physiotherapy Team.

-Early walking Aids may be used in your rehabilitation :
+Early walking aids may be used as part of your rehabilitation.

 The PPAM Aid and the Femurett will only be used as part of your rehabilitation at the Artificial Limb and Appliance Centre and cannot be taken home.

 A check socket may also be used during early rehabilitation.
 This is a prosthesis which allows the ALAC team to establish the best fit and prosthetic components for you.
 When using a check socket there may be activities which you cannot complete such as stairs/outdoor mobility.
 This is due to the material that the socket is made from.
 The check socket cannot be taken home.